psg-titech/emfrp-repl/README.md

 1. Execute `gui/emfrp-repl-gui.py` by Python 3.x.

 ## Compilation for ESP32
+### Install esp-idf SDK.
 You need esp-idf SDK. available on: https://github.com/espressif/esp-idf

-1. Execute `install.ps1`, or `install.sh` in the esp-idf repository.
+Execute `install.ps1`, or `install.sh` in the esp-idf repository.

+### Build this project.
-2. Execute `export.ps1`, or `export.ps1` in the esp-idf repository.
+1. Execute `export.ps1`, or `export.ps1` in the esp-idf repository.
-3. Execute `project/esp-idf/gen_parser.bat`, or `project/esp-idf/gen_parser.sh`.
+2. Execute `project/esp-idf/gen_parser.bat`, or `project/esp-idf/gen_parser.sh`.
 You need to execute these files if you rewrite `parser.peg`.
 This comes from esp-idf CMake Project System's limitations.
-4. Open `project/esp-idf`
+3. Open `project/esp-idf`
-6. Execute `idf.py set-target esp32` in your first time.
+4. Execute `idf.py set-target esp32` in your first time.
 5. Execute `idf.py build` and flash `idf.py flash -p <PORT>`, and then monitor by `idf.py monitr -p <PORT>`.